 There are a number of lakes in the surrounding area right around Denton.
 Getting out on a charter tour is a great way to get familiar with the country if you're new to town.
 There are also three excellent golf courses in the immediate area.
 If you'd like to get out to the city and relax at the lake, you should head to Lake Ray Roberts.
 The lake is a twenty-minute leisurely drive north of town, and is one of the most popular weekend destinations with Denton residents.
 The area around Denton is also known as horse country, and a great way to see the countryside is to get out on horseback and explore.

-Denton rent prices increased over the last month.
-From March to April, the city experienced a 0.86% increase for the price of a one-bedroom apartment.
-The rent price for a Denton one-bedroom apartments currently stands at $936.0.
+Denton rent prices decreased over the last month.
+From June to July, the city experienced a -0.4% decrease for the price of a one-bedroom apartment.
+The rent price for a Denton one-bedroom apartments currently stands at $984.0.

-When we take a look at the two-bedroom comparison from March to April, Denton experienced a 3.66% increase for the price of a two-bedroom apartment.
-The rent price for a Denton two-bedroom apartments currently stands at $1,189.0.
+When we take a look at the two-bedroom comparison from June to July, Denton experienced a -1.53% decrease for the price of a two-bedroom apartment.
+The rent price for a Denton two-bedroom apartments currently stands at $1,225.0.

-Rent prices have increased in Denton over the last month.
+Rent prices have decreased in Denton over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 4 of the Denton suburbs increased last month.
-On the other hand, 4 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 6 of the Denton suburbs increased last month.
+On the other hand, 2 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent increased in Irving, TX, Plano, TX, Lewisville, TX, Carrollton, TX .
+Rent increased in Dallas, TX, Lewisville, TX, Irving, TX, Plano, TX, Richardson, TX, The Colony, TX .

-Rent decreased in Dallas, TX, Farmers Branch, TX, The Colony, TX, Grapevine, TX.
+Rent decreased in Carrollton, TX, Farmers Branch, TX.

 8 suburbs are currently priced higher than the city of Denton.

-Rent growth in Denton over the past year has been on the rise.
-When compared to major cities nearby, along with some of the most expensive cities in the country, Denton rent prices appear to be relatively affordable for local residents.
+Rent growth in Denton over the past year has been declining.
+When compared to major cities nearby, along with some of the most expensive cities in the country, Denton average rent prices appear to be relatively affordable for local residents.

 The price for a Denton one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.